aonori3/SplicePredictor/README.md

 ## Overview

-SplicePredictor utilizes a convolutional neural network (CNN) architecture to classify DNA sequences as splice sites or non-splice sites.
-The model is designed to identify and predict the locations of intron-exon boundaries in pre-mRNA sequences.
+SplicePredictor utilizes a recurrent neural network (RNN) architecture, specifically using GRU layers, to classify DNA sequences as splice sites or non-splice sites.
+The model is designed to identify and predict the locations of intron-exon boundaries in pre-mRNA sequences by learning from sequential patterns in the DNA data.

-## Features

-- Convolutional neural network architecture
-- Genomic sequence classification
-- Splice site prediction
-- TensorFlow-based implementation

 ## Contact